Install Sentinel CLI

 contains instructions for setting the PATH on Windows.

-After installing Sentinel Simulator, verify the installation worked by opening a new
+After installing the Sentinel CLI, verify the installation worked by opening a

 sentinel, you should see help output similar to the following:

-$ sentinel Usage: sentinel [--version] [--help] <command> [<args>] Available commands are: apply Execute a policy and output the result doc Show documentation for an import from a doc file fmt Format Sentinel policy to a canonical format test Test policies version Prints the Sentinel version
+$ sentinel Usage: sentinel [--version] [--help] <command> [<args>] Available commands are: apply Execute a policy and output the result fmt Format Sentinel policy to a canonical format test Test policies version Prints the Sentinel version

 If you get an error that the binary could not be found, then your